-The primary language spoken in Thailand is Thai, or Siamese which the language is also known as.
-Over 80% of Thailand’s population speak Thai as their primary language and almost everyone else speak it as a second language.
+The primary language spoken in Thailand is Thai or "Phasa Thai" meaning "language of the free".
+Over 80% of Thailand's population speaks Thai as their primary language and almost everyone else speaks it as a second language.
 But Thai is not the only language spoken in Thailand where at least 62 local languages from 5 language families exist.

 Thailand also has important immigrant communities who speak a variety of languages like Burmese which is spoken by over 1,4 million immigrants in Thailand.

 In the following, I'm going to briefly introduce the major languages spoken in Thailand as a first and second language and as immigrant languages.

 The Thai language is a language from the Kra-Dai family of languages and the Tai subbranch.
 It's spoken by close to 35 million people as a first language and more than 45 million as a second language.

 The Thai language has close to 20 different dialects.
 Some of these are so different that linguists characterize them as separate languages on the Tai language branch whereas, in Thailand, they're most often referred to as "other forms of Thai".

 The most commonly spoken Thai dialect is what is normally referred to as "Central Thai" which is the Thai variant spoken in Bangkok and used in the educational system.